Eurovision: Who are the five hot favourites?

 The ballad’s spacey trip-hop sound and candid lyrical depiction of the vulnerability of love have made it a popular choice - and a contender for the top spot.

-The song has already amassed more than 55 million views on YouTube, topped Italy and Switzerland’s charts, and has broken the Swiss record for most Spotify streams in a day.
+The song has already amassed more than 55 million views on YouTube, topped Italy and Switzerland’s charts, and has broken the Italian record for most Spotify streams in a day.

 Spain: Chanel - SloMo